dcm4che/dcm4chee-arc-cs/docs/networking/config/archiveDevice.rst

     "
     .. _dcmStorePermissionServiceResponse:

     :ref:`Store Permission Service Response <dcmStorePermissionServiceResponse>`",string,"Emulate Store Permission Service Response on receive of the first object of a study by any AE. {<dicomTag>} will be replaced by the value of the attribute in the object.
 Only effective if no Store Permission Service URL is configured.
+Example: patientID={00100020},patientName={00100010},errorCode=0110H,errorComment=errorMessage.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmStorePermissionServiceResponse)"
     "
     .. _dcmStorePermissionServiceResponsePattern:

     :ref:`Store Permission Service Response Pattern <dcmStorePermissionServiceResponsePattern>`",string,"Regular Expression applied to responses from Store Permission Service to determine agreement for storage.
-E.g. ""validation""\s*:\s*""true"" .
+E.g. ""validation""\s*:\s*""true"" or '(?<=patientName=)[^null].*?(?=,)'.
 If absent, every success response will be treated as agreement for storage.
 May be overwritten by configured value for particular Archive Network AEs.

     (dcmStorePermissionServiceResponsePattern)"
     "